Regulatory Requirements

 For information about the restrictions on access and DHIN’s registration, please contact the Maryland Health Care Commission.
 DHIN expects the emergency regulations from the State of Maryland to be published this month and encourages any interested parties to take advantage of their right to review and comment on those regulations.

 Additional information about these regulations will be available here within a reasonable time period after the regulations are published.
-If you have any questions about DHIN’s compliance, please reach out to DHIN’s Service Desk and you will be connected to the appropriate personnel at DHIN.

 Prior Authorization Reporting